 Boundaries and Borderline Personality Disorder – a heavy topic, indeed.
-When people have healthy boundaries, meaning they are aware of where they end and the other person begins, they usually know the right amount of information to disclose to another person based on the relationship (stranger at grocery store, acquaintance at yoga class, friend of many years, lover or spouse, co-worker or boss, etc.) and when to stop before it’s TMI (too much information).
-They also set limits when others violate their boundaries by overdisclosing to the point that they are uncomfortable, or when someone violates their personal space.
+When people have healthy boundaries, meaning they are aware of where they end and the other person begins, they usually know the right amount of information to disclose to another person based on the relationship (a stranger at the grocery store, an acquaintance at yoga class, a friend of many years, lover or spouse, co-worker or boss, etc.) and when to stop before it’s TMI (too much information).
+They also set limits when others violate their boundaries by over-disclosing to the point that they are uncomfortable, or when someone violates their personal space.

 Over years of reflection, I realized what might be obvious to some.
 Many of us with BPD also have experienced trauma.
 Some of us experienced abuse and neglect.
 We didn’t have very good models for boundaries.
 We didn’t learn how to protect our hearts and bodies by setting limits and by learning how much to share or to receive from another person.
 For others of us, our boundaries were very badly violated, as in the case of sexual abuse.
 How can someone be expected to have healthy boundaries if they grew up with theirs being violated and if they had few or no healthy role models in this area?

 The good news is, even as an adult, and as difficult as an undertaking as it might be, if you want to improve your relationships (to yourself and with others), have a better chance of succeeding and advancing in the workplace or at school and in romantic relationships, you can learn skills that can help you learn, develop, and practice healthy boundaries.
 You can learn how to manage the thoughts and emotions that come up when you feel compelled to take that emotional dump so that you can make a more skillful choice, keep your self-respect intact, and give the relationship a fighting chance.
 You can learn how to stand in your power and no longer allow others to invade your mental or physical space, and you can do so from a place of kindness and compassion.